bspivey/GraduationAnalysis/SUBMISSION/README.txt

 ## --------------------------------------------------------------------------------------- ##
   NYSED DATASET ANALYSIS

+1. Create a folder called NysedAnalysis.
+2. Download the data from the following link: https://data.nysed.gov/downloads.php.
+Users must download Report Card Databases and Graduation Rate Databases for the school years ending in years 2015-2019 as MDB files.
+Note that MDB files can be on the order of 100 MB.
+3. Copy the MDB files into the **NysedAnalysis** folder.
-1. Copy the NYSED Code into the NysedAnalysis Folder.
+4. Copy PY files in the CODE/NYSED folder into the **NysedAnalysis** folder.
-2. Open the NysedAnalysis folder
+5. Open the NysedAnalysis folder.
-3. Run main_nysed_analysis.py file which runs four scripts below.
+6. Run main_nysed_analysis.py file which runs five scripts below.

 # ----------------------------------------------------------------------------------------- #
   main_nysed_analysis.py